Lebanon launches cash subsidy cards for families | Business

 - Lebanon

-Lebanon's caretaker minister of social affairs on Thursday announced the launch of cash subsidy cards for 500,000 families saying that negotiations were under way for them to be partly funded from new IMF SDR allocations and World Bank loans.
+Lebanon's caretaker minister of social affairs on Thursday announced the launch of cash cards for over 500,000 families, a planned step to further curb a $6 billion subsidy programme that has heavily depleted foreign reserves.

-The government introduced a subsidy programme last year to finance the import of basic goods such as wheat, fuel and medicine which has all but depleted foreign reserves and is now being phased out.
+Lebanon's financial crisis has been described by the World Bank as one of the deepest depressions of modern history.
+The United Nations Economic and Social Commission for West Asia (ESCWA) estimates the crisis has so far propelled 78% of the population into poverty.

-The cash card was designed to ensure subsidies reach those most in need and prevent waste with each family getting an average of $93 a month, Ramzi Moucharafieh said.
+"It is true that an exceptional item has been allocated in the budget for this, but we are also trying to get funding from a World Bank loan targeting infrastructure and labour and also from the IMF's special drawing rights known as SDRs," minister Ramzi Moucharafieh said.
+The government introduced a subsidy programme financing the import of basic goods such as wheat, fuel, and medicine last year.
+Critics said it was bloated, ill-managed, and wasteful, and it is now being phased out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)